 Most banks gather information on the main activities of each counterparty at the local level with the involvement of staff who have direct contact with clients.
 Codes are assigned by the front office, risk management, or relationship managers, or retrieved during onboarding.
 Emissions Data:

-Many institutions obtain emissions data from external providers as it can be timeconsuming to obtain it directly from clients.
+Many institutions obtain emissions data from external providers as it can be time-consuming to obtain it directly from clients.
 The availability and accuracy of emissions data varies between countries and sectors, making it difficult to access.
-Future regulatory developments, such as European Sustainability Reporting Standards (ESRS), will provide transparency and set minimum requirements.
+Future regulatory developments, such as European sustainability reporting standards, will provide transparency and set minimum requirements.
+Energy Performance Certificates (EPC) data: